AndrewPaglusch/ICAL-Parser/README.md

 Things this will NOT do:
  - Handle different timezones
  - Handle multiple properties with the same name (called "tags" in the code).
-Last propertie will override all previous with same name
+Last property will override all previous with same name
  - Handle events with no start time
  - A lot more..